galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 The first step towards reducing the effects of the cell cycle on our dataset is cell cycle scoring.
 The cell cycle scoring algorithm will look at each cell in turn and calculate an S score based on the difference in the mean expression of the S Phase genes and a random sample of the same number of non-cell cycle genes from the same cell.
 It will do the same for the G2M genes in order to calculate the G2M score.
 The cells will then be assigned to the most likely phase: S, G2M, or G1.
 Three columns will be added to the AnnData dataset: `S_score`, `G2M_score` and `phase`.

->    > ### {% icon comment %} Comment
->    > When should we regress out the effects of the cell cycle?
+>    > ### {% icon comment %} Comment: When should we regress out the effects of the cell cycle?
 >    >  Cell cycle regression can be particularly important if we are planning to do trajectory analysis down the line or if we have a dataset that is very strongly influenced by the cell cycle {% cite Luecken2019 %}.
-However, it isn't always appropriate to remove the effects of the cell cycle genes - sometimes it can be useful for distinguishing between dividing and non-dividing cell types.
-When you are analysing your own data, you might need to try it both ways to determine if the cell cycle genes are helpful or not.
-You could also check whether the cell cycle genes are among the top scoring genes expressed by your cell clusters.
+However, it isn't always appropriate to remove the effects of the cell cycle - sometimes they can be useful for distinguishing between dividing and non-dividing cell types.
+When you are analysing your own data, you might need to try it both ways to determine if the effects of the cell cycle are helpful or not.
+You could also check whether the cell cycle genes are among the top scoring genes expressed by your cell clusters to get an idea of how strong the effects are.
 >    {: .comment}

 > ### {% icon hands_on %} Hands-on: Score the cell cycle genes
 >
 > 1. {% tool [Inspect and manipulate](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_inspect/scanpy_inspect/1.7.1+galaxy0) %} with the following parameters:
->    - {% icon param-file %} *"Annotated data matrix"*: `output` (Input dataset)
+>    - {% icon param-file %} *"Annotated data matrix"*: `Processed_Anndata` (Input dataset)
 >    - *"Method used for inspecting"*: `Score cell cycle genes, using 'tl.score_genes_cell_cycle'`
 >        - *"Format for the list of genes associated with S phase"*: `File`
->            - {% icon param-file %} *"File with the list of genes associated with S phase"*: `output` (Input dataset)
+>            - {% icon param-file %} *"File with the list of genes associated with S phase"*: `sPhase` (Input dataset)
 >        - *"Format for the list of genes associated with G2M phase"*: `File`
->            - {% icon param-file %} *"File with the list of genes associated with G2M phase"*: `output` (Input dataset)
+>            - {% icon param-file %} *"File with the list of genes associated with G2M phase"*: `g2mPhase` (Input dataset)
 >
 > 2. Rename the output `CellCycle_Annotated`
 >